Hydra: Resilient and Highly Available Remote Memory: Abstract

 \section{Abstract}

-We present the design and implementation of a low-latency, low-overhead, and highly available resilient disaggregated cluster memory.
-Our proposed framework can access erasure-coded remote memory within a single-digit $\mu$s read/write latency, significantly improving the performance-efficiency tradeoff over the state-of-the-art -- it performs similar to in-memory replication with 1.6$\times$ lower memory overhead.
-We also propose a novel coding group placement algorithm for erasure-coded data, that provides load balancing while reducing the probability of data loss under correlated failures by an order of magnitude.
+We present \name, a low-latency, low-overhead, and highly available resilience mechanism for remote memory. {\name} can access erasure-coded remote memory within a single-digit $\mu$s read/write latency, significantly improving the performance-efficiency tradeoff over the state-of-the-art -- it performs similar to in-memory replication with 1.6$\times$ lower memory overhead.
+We also propose {\copysets}, a novel coding group placement algorithm for erasure-coded data, that provides load balancing while reducing the probability of data loss under correlated failures by an order of magnitude.
+With {\name}, even when only 50\% memory is local, unmodified memory-intensive applications achieve performance close to that of the fully in-memory case in the presence of remote failures and outperforms the state-of-the-art solutions by up to $4.35\times$.